 This shop has been compensated by Collective Bias, Inc. and Walmart Family Mobile.
 All opinions are mine alone. #BestPlans4Fall#CollectiveBias

 My grandfather always advised me to keep a blanket, umbrella, and poncho in the car.
 I’ve always listened to his advice.
+Regardless of whether the vehicle is parked in a campsite or you’ve decided that dry camping (also known as Boondocking) seems like something the family is willing to give a go, making sure there is a spare tire can save so much stress.
+It is always best to be overprepared than not have anything, especially on a road trip.
 If your vehicle breaks down in poor weather, you might be stuck in your car, have to walk to get help, or change a tire in the rain/snow.

 It’s also handy to have a few bottles of water and snacks, especially if you are traveling with children.
 Temperatures escalate quickly during the summer months, and you’ll need to stay hydrated.

 You should always have an emergency kit in your car.
 I keep items such as jumper cables, hazard/reflector signs, and first aid items in my emergency kit.
 It’s particularly important to keep an emergency kit on hand if you’re driving on a dangerous route.
 For example, on highway 61 accidents are frequent and can be deadly.
 For this reason it’s always best to be prepared.

 If you’re traveling with children, portable games and activities will help keep them distracted.
 My son likes to color and do workbooks, but working on those can leave him car sick.
 I tried several car activities until I figured out what worked for him.